wso2/docs-mi/en/docs/learn/examples/data-integration/nested-queries-in-data-service.md

-# Using Nested Data Queries
+# How to use Nested Data Queries

 Nested queries help you to use the result of one query as an input parameter of another, and the queries executed in a nested query works